 Alternatively, you might help them start a business in a more direct way.
 You can, for example, connect them with other people who can help them start the business.
 Or you might have contacts with businesses who may be able to employ them on a part-time basis.

 In a more direct way, you might offer to take over one or more of their debts when they turn 65.
 This will lower their living expenses and give them a fighting chance of surviving on a reduced income.
-If you go this route, you will of course need to get a solid assurance that they won’t take on additional debt to replace the one you’re covering.
+If you go this route, you will, of course, need to get a solid assurance that they won’t take on additional debt to replace the one you’re covering. (more about lending money to family members).

 It’s tough enough to provide for your own retirement, let alone someone else’s.
 But if you have to step in and help your parents in any way, it’s best to begin working on it as soon as possible.
 That will give you time to prepare and to position yourself to be able to help them with the least amount of disruption in your own life.